GrupoDiana/BRT-Documentation/docs/library/listener-models/hrtf-models/listener-acoustic-model-ambisonic-hrtf.md

 :warning:*(Ready for review)*:warning:

 The **Ambisonic HRTF Convolution Model** module enables spatial audio rendering from multiple sound sources by simulating the direct path between the source and the listener through convolution in the ambisonic domain.
-The process involves two main stages: bilateral ambisonic encoding and ambisonic convolution.
+This is based on the impulse responses stored in an HRTF and the selected ambisonic order (currently implemented up to order 3).
+The process involves two main stages: a bilateral ambisonic encoding and an ambisonic convolution/decoding.

 In the first stage, a bilateral ambisonic encoding is performed for each input sound source.
-This encoding generates (N) ambisonic channels per ear, where (N) depends on the selected ambisonic order (currently implemented up to order 3).
+This encoding generates (N) ambisonic channels per ear, where (N) depends on the selected ambisonic order.
 The encoding process begins by introducing independent delays for each ear to simulate interaural time differences (ITD).
 Subsequently, a near-field correction is applied through independent filtering of the signals for each ear, with filter coefficients determined by the distance between the source and the listener as well as the interaural azimuth.
 Finally, ambisonic encoding is carried out separately for each ear, resulting in (N) ambisonic channels for each ear per sound source.

+In the second stage, two tasks are performed simultaneously: convolution with impulse responses and ambisonic decoding (for more details, see the [AmbisonicBIR](../../service-modules/service-ambisonic-bir.md) section).
-In the second stage, the ambisonic signals are processed through independent convolutions for each ear.
-Each convolver combines the ambisonic channels generated in the encoding stage and convolves them in the frequency domain with precomputed impulse responses stored in the [AmbisonicBIR](../../service-modules/service-ambisonic-bir.md) service module.
-These impulse responses represent the ambisonic mixture of the virtual loudspeakers' responses.
-Following the convolution, the results are mixed to produce the final left and right ear channels.
+There are two convolution/decoding blocks, one for each ear, allowing independent processing for the left and right channels.
+Each block begins by separately mixing the ambisonic channels generated during the encoding stage.
+It then performs convolution in the frequency domain for each channel using precomputed impulse responses stored in the [AmbisonicBIR](../../service-modules/service-ambisonic-bir.md) service module.
+These impulse responses represent the ambisonic mixture of the virtual loudspeaker responses, enabling both convolution and ambisonic decoding to be executed simultaneously.
+Finally, the output is mixed and transformed back into the time domain, resulting in the final signal for the corresponding ear.

 This modular approach ensures efficient and precise spatial audio rendering.
 The linearity of the operations is leveraged to reduce computational overhead by minimizing the number of convolutions required.
 The result is a highly realistic simulation of the direct sound path in the ambisonic domain, offering support for scalable ambisonic orders up to the third order.